|

 Q. Should I allow anyone else to use my account?
 It is the user's responsibility to protect the integrity of any information entered into the system.
 This includes but is not limited to passwords or personal information about you or your child.
 You must also agree not to share your login information or password with anyone except a parent or legal guardian.

 Q. Are students selected based on a first-come, first-serve process?
-All eligible applications submitted by the application deadline will be entered into the lottery.
-Students are selected based on pre-defined, Board-approved criteria (if applicable) such as sibling and staff priorities.
+No, all eligible applications submitted by the application deadline will be entered into the lottery.

 Q. How is the lottery conducted?
-The lottery is conducted in accordance with pre-approved guidelines.
-The online system generates the list of applicants that are to be awarded seats and an ordered wait list.
+The lottery is based on the applications received and the school's capacity.
+The online system randomly generates the list of applicants to be awarded seats.
+Waitlists are generated if the number of applications exceeds the school's capacity.

 Q. When will parents be notified if they are selected to participate in a program?
 Parents will receive notification by email if their child has been selected once the lottery has been completed.

 Q. What if my child is not selected for the initial lottery process?
-Once vacancies become available, students in the waiting pool will be offered seats using a second and third lottery run.
+Once vacancies become available, students on the waiting list may be offered seats.